-Balak was the king of Moab, at the time.
-He was going to pay Balaam to put a curse on the Israelites.
-He asked for Balaam to come meet him.
-Balaam rode a donkey to go meet Balak.
-An angel of the Lord appeared to the donkey on his way, 3 times.
-Each time the donkey saw the angel and tried to turn away.
-He knew the Lord was against Balak.
-Each time the donkey turned away, Balaam beat the donkey to try to keep him moving forward.
+Balak wanted to pay Balaam, a magician from the region of the Euphrates River (to the east of Moab) to put a curse on the Israelites.
+He asked for Balaam to come meet him and so Balaam set out to meet Balak on his donkey.
+An angel of the Lord appeared to the donkey on his way 3 times.
+Each time, the donkey could see the angel standing in the path and shied away and each time the donkey turned away, Balaam beat the donkey to try to keep him moving forward.
 After the third time, the Lord opened the donkey's mouth and he talked to Balaam.
 It said to Balaam, “What have I done to you?
 Why did you hit me those three times?”
-Numbers 22:28.
+(Numbers 22:28)

 Have you ever seen a talking animal?
 (Consider using Talking Animals Reinforcement activity)